swjnch/SQL_Projects/Data Mart/Data Exploration.md

 15. Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
 If not - how would you calculate it instead?

+The avg_transaction column cannot be used to calculate average transaction size because the average is calculated based on the total sales and transactions for each week.

          SELECT platform,
                 calendar_year,
                 ROUND(SUM(sales)/SUM(transactions)::NUMERIC,2) AS avg_transactions